Characterizing the Global Crowd Workforce: A Cross-Country Comparison of Crowdworker Demographics: Related Work

 \section{Related Work}

-Most research investigating demographic and economic characteristics of workers on micro-task platforms has focused on the platform \textbf{Amazon Mechanical Turk (\amt)}.
+Most of the research investigating demographic and economic characteristics of workers on microtask platforms has focused on the platform Amazon Mechanical Turk (\amt).
 Early studies on the demographics of workers on \amt \cite{ipeirotis2010demographics,ross2009turkers, ross2010crowdworkers,paolacci2010running, kazai2012face} found that the vast majority of workers were located in the USA and India, and that they were young and highly educated.
 Workers were predominantly female in the USA and predominantly male in India.
 A small but significant percentage of workers relied on \amt to make basic ends meet.

-Later studies on the demographics of \amt workers reported similar results (e.g. \citet{goodman2017crowdsourcing, berg2016income, peer2017beyond, pavlick2014language, naderi2018crowdworkers, difallah2018demographics}).
-On \amt, American and Indian crowdworkers still constitute the vast majority of workers,\footnote{Crowdworkers from the United States and from India constitute over 80\% of the worker population on ATM (also see \url{http://demographics.mturk-tracker.com/##/countries/all}).} which is likely due to the fact that workers from other countries can only receive payment from \amt in the form of Amazon.com gift cards \cite{amtpay}.
-Consistent with earlier studies, \citet{berg2016income} found that Indian and American workers on \amt were young and well-educated.
-Indian workers were predominantly male, but there was now more gender balance among workers from the US.
-These findings are also supported by current data collected by \emph{mturk tracker}\footnote{http://www.mturk-tracker.com} \cite{ipeirotis2010analyzing}. \citet{pavlick2014language} conducted a study on the languages spoken by bilingual workers on \amt and found that the majority of workers who accepted their translation tasks were located in either the USA or India.
+Later studies on the demographics of \amt workers reported similar results (e.g., \citealp{goodman2017crowdsourcing, berg2016income, peer2017beyond, pavlick2014language, naderi2018crowdworkers, difallah2018demographics}).
+On \amt, American and Indian crowdworkers still constitute the vast majority of workers, together accounting for over 80\% of the worker population on \amt.\footnote{Also see \url{http://demographics.mturk-tracker.com/\#/countries/all}.} Consistent with earlier studies, \citet{berg2016income} found that Indian and American workers on \amt were young and well-educated.
+Indian workers were predominantly male, but there was now more gender balance among workers from the U.S. These findings are also supported by current data collected by \emph{mturk tracker}\footnote{http://www.mturk-tracker.com} \cite{ipeirotis2010analyzing, difallah2018demographics}. \citet{pavlick2014language} conducted a study on the languages spoken by bilingual workers on \amt and found that the majority of workers who accepted their translation tasks were located in either the USA or India.
 Nevertheless, there were sufficient bilingual workers to accurately and quickly complete translation tasks for 13 different languages.